pingidentity/pingdirectory-go-client/configurationapi/docs/DseeCompatAccessControlHandlerResponse.md

 ### NewDseeCompatAccessControlHandlerResponse

-`func NewDseeCompatAccessControlHandlerResponse(enabled bool, ) *DseeCompatAccessControlHandlerResponse`
+`func NewDseeCompatAccessControlHandlerResponse(schemas []EnumdseeCompatAccessControlHandlerSchemaUrn, enabled bool, ) *DseeCompatAccessControlHandlerResponse`

 NewDseeCompatAccessControlHandlerResponse instantiates a new DseeCompatAccessControlHandlerResponse object This constructor will assign default values to properties that have it defined,